Best Of18 min read

 Wrike

-Wrike targets the enterprise end of the market — and it shows in both the feature set and the pricing.
-For large product orgs managing multiple product lines, complex cross-departmental dependencies, and rigorous approval chains, Wrike provides a level of governance and reporting depth that tools like ClickUp or Notion simply don't match.
+Wrike targets the enterprise end — it shows in both the features and the pricing.
+For large product organizations managing multiple product lines, complex dependencies, and approval hierarchies, Wrike provides governance and reporting that tools like ClickUp or Notion simply don't match.

-The dashboards, resource management, and project risk tracking are all enterprise-grade.
-It's not a tool you'd recommend to a 5-person startup — and honestly, recommending Wrike to a small team would be like buying a freight truck to deliver pizza.
-But for a 200-person product organization that needs visibility across 15 concurrent product initiatives, Wrike earns its place.
-The critical path analysis on Gantt charts alone is worth the conversation if you're managing that level of complexity.
+The dashboards, resource management, and project risk tracking are all built for enterprise scale.
+You wouldn't recommend Wrike to a 5-person startup — that would be like buying a freight truck for pizza delivery.
+But for a 200-person product organization managing 15 concurrent initiatives, Wrike's value becomes clear.
+The critical path analysis on Gantt charts alone is worth exploring at that scale.

 Key Features